progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 	da3f30d019005479c99eb4c3406225613985a1db oops - removed large tarball
 	6df764092f3e7c8f5f94cbe08ee5cf42e92a0289 added git tarball

-You must rewrite all the commits downstream from 6df76 to fully remove this file from your Git history.
-To do so, you use filter-branch, which you used in Chapter 6:
+You must rewrite all the commits downstream from `6df76` to fully remove this file from your Git history.
+To do so, you use `filter-branch`, which you used in Chapter 6:

 	$ git filter-branch --index-filter \
 	   'git rm --cached --ignore-unmatch git.tbz2' -- 6df7640^..